vivy1024/daml-rag-framework/docs/theory/FRAMEWORK_OVERVIEW.md

 ### 3.1 NOT Theoretical Innovation

-DAML-RAG does NOT claim to invent new theories.
+玉珍健身 does NOT claim to invent new theories.
 Instead, it provides:

 1. **Engineering Integration Framework**: Systematic integration of existing techniques
 2. **Vertical Domain Methodology**: Rapid domain application construction methodology